ReinforcedAIAudits/solidity-audit/README.md

 In terms of Operation System, you have to follow the requirements

 - Ubuntu (>= 22.04)
+- Python 3.11
+- Docker and compose plugin (If you prefer docker installation)
 - Others - please share with us to update our docs.

 For miner and validator, a CPU machine with the same requirements as a local Subtensor is necessary.
 For more detailed information, please visit the [Subtensor GitHub](https://github.com/opentensor/subtensor).